Invest

 CEO Claro Fair Trade AG

-,fairafric will shape fair trade.
-This is the only way to create an equal economy."
+"fairafric will shape fair trade.
+Because this is the only way to create an equal economy."

 Wolf-Rüdiger Daetz